What is Vaginal Atrophy?

 Reports have suggested that nearly half of post-menopausal women will fail to visit their doctor when experiencing vaginal atrophy, maybe through embarrassment or perhaps because they believe it to be a ‘normal’ part of the ageing process.
 However, nobody should have to suffer, so it is important to seek medical treatment when any of these symptoms are affecting your everyday life.

 Since there is a strong link between the vaginal and urinary symptoms associated with vaginal atrophy, some experts tend to agree that a more suitable term for it is “genitourinary syndrome of menopause” (GSM), so it is useful to also be aware of this terminology when doing your research.

-The condition occurs as a result of the lack of oestrogen production in the body, resulting in thinner, drier and less elastic vaginal tissue.
-While the post-menopausal years are the most common cause of vaginal atrophy, there are actually several other triggers.
+Vaginal atrophy occurs because of the lack of oestrogen production in the body, resulting in thinner, drier, and less elastic vaginal tissue.
+While menopause is the most common cause of vaginal atrophy, there are several other triggers too, including:

 - The years leading up to menopause (perimenopause)

 - An underlying condition like diabetes or Sjogren’s syndrome, but these are less likely causes

 Other risk factors that have been known to contribute towards the condition are; not having given birth vaginally, and smoking, which may also trigger early menopause.